Kotlin/dokka/README.md

 }
 ```

-To get it generated use gradle `dokka` task
+To generate the documentation, use the `dokka` Gradle task:

 ```bash
 ./gradlew dokka